JumaJuiceTime/TheHundredSaints/Getting Started/Creating a Character.md

 **Skill Targets:** Note your character’s target numbers for Listen, Search, and Survival Skill Checks.
 All skills default to a target number of 6, unless your character’s Kindred or Class specifies a lower target number.

 **Languages:** Your character’s native languages are listed in the Kindred description.
-This always includes Koine,a trade tongue, spoken by all folk in tbd.
+This always includes Koine, a trade tongue, spoken by all folk in tbd.
 Characters with high Intelligence (see [[Ability Scores]]) may also choose additional languages from the list under [[Languages]].

 ===== 7.
 Roll Hit Points =====